 Bill is the CEO of NEXT Foundation, a strategic philanthropic foundation looking to create a legacy of environmental and educational excellence for the benefit of all New Zealanders.
 Bill brings more than 20 years experience in private equity and venture capital investment in New Zealand.

 Formerly a provincial rugby player, opera singer and playwright, Mark changed gears and has spent the last 25 years working in NZ and the USA on sustainable leadership and climate change, and has served as Founding Director of the Hillary Institute of International Leadership since 2007.

 Anake is attracted to good people grappling with wicked problems.
 A former Chief Executive Officer of Te Rūnanga o Ngāi Tahu, he serves on the board of Ākina Foundation and Meridian Energy and is Chairman of the Hillary Institute of International Leadership.

 Twice yearly EHF hosts New Frontiers, a 3-day full immersion summit that brings together bright minds to facilitate deep connections and collective exploration of ways in which New Zealand can lead with integrated solutions to global problems.
 Participants come from across New Zealand and around the world to welcome a new cohort of EHF Fellows, bringing their passions, their skills and their expertise to help shape the programme.Watch Video

 Want to help deliver a world-leading programme for global impact and make a difference in the New Zealand startup community?
 We are currently looking to collaborate with talented and passionate individuals who can help with candidate attraction, business development and community management.
-Please contact us at email@example.com if your skill set aligns with these areas, please send us an Expression of Interest and we'll get in touch if there is a good fit with our team.
+If your skill set aligns with these areas, please send us an Expression of Interest and we'll get in touch if there is a good fit within our team.